GabrielBJ/kepler-module/README.md

 ```
 python kepler.py -e 0.25 -T 1 -m RK4 -s "./intial_map.png" -sg "./animation.gif"
 ```
 This example will generate the simulation for the Pluto eccentricity using the RK4 method.
-Then, it will save the initial map in the `"./intial_map.png"` directory,  and the animation in the `"./animation.gif"` directory.
+Then, it will save the initial map in the `"./intial_map.png"` directory,  and one you close the displayed original map, the module will start to generate the animation (simulation) and will save it in the `"./animation.gif"` directory.

-It will also generate a file called `RK4_integrated_orbit.txt`, which is saved in the current directory.
+It will also generate a file called `RK4_integrated_orbit.txt`, which is saved in the current directory if the user do not provide a directory.

 ## Importing the module
 You can also import the module in a python notebook for example.

 ### Installation
-For this, download the `midtermpart2.tar` file.
+For this, download the `kepler-module-main.tar` file.
 Open the file, and go to the `odekepler` folder, which contains the `setup.py` file.
 Then, in Terminal run:
 ```
 python setup.py install --user